intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 isolate TensorFlow Serving's execution to protect data confidentiality and integrity, and to provide a cryptographic proof that the program is correctly initialized and running on legitimate hardware with the latest patches.
-We also use Gramine to simplify the task of porting TensorFlow Serving to SGX, without any changes.
+We also use LibOS Gramine to simplify the task of porting TensorFlow Serving to SGX, without any changes.

 .. image:: ./img/Gramine_TF_Serving_Flow.svg